Chain (film): Production

 Jem Cohen said the original idea behind the film was to take structures that seemed out of place in a photograph, such as billboards or franchise restaurants, and put them front and center.
 He commented, "We’re so surrounded by malls and logos, big-box stores and all, but they seem to take on this weird invisibility...I shot them for years, using fine-grain 16 mm film to do it more clearly.
 A sort of archive of nothingness."

 An influence on the film was the Barbara Ehrenreich book Nickel and Dimed, which investigates the difficulties faced by low-wage workers in America.

 The fictional storyline of the two women was interwoven into the footage Cohen shot over several years at malls, hotels and office parks in Europe, the continental US, Japan, and Australia.

 Release

-The filmed premiered in the United Kingdom on August 22, 2004 at the Edinburgh International Film Festival.
+The filmed premiered at the 2004 Berlinale and in the United Kingdom on August 22, 2004 at the Edinburgh International Film Festival.
 In Belgium, it premiered on October 6, 2004 at the Flanders International Film Festival.
 In France, it premiered at the Belfont Entrevues Film Festival on November 30, 2004.
-Its American debut was at the Independent Film Festival of Boston on April 23, 2005.
+Its American debut was at the Museum of Modern Art and festivals included the Independent Film Festival of Boston on April 23, 2005.
 The film was given a brief theatrical run at Manhattan's Independent Film Center.